wallee94/php-file-inclusion/README.md

     cd ../uploads
     cat /etc/passwd

 Due to their common usage in path transversal vulnerabilities.
-However, if you were able to upload a php file in you web application, you probably can also upload some `.sh` file with those commands, and execute it using the script terminal:
+However, if you were able to upload a php file in your web application, you probably can also upload some `.sh` file with those commands, and execute it using the script terminal:

     user:$ bash uploaded.sh